actualharris/actualharris/README.md

 # 👋 Hi, I'm Haris

 **Aspiring Cybersecurity Professional focused on securing Networks and Systems with 1 year of work experience.
-Proficient in Information Security, Linux and Modern Web Technologies.**
+Proficient in Information Security, Linux and Modern Web Technologies.
+ISC2 Certified in Cybersecurity (CC) and ISC2 Member**

 🎓 **Bachelor’s Degree** in *Computer Science and Engineering with Specialization in Network and Cyber Security*
 🏫 *PES University*